4 Minute Read

 Improving Warehouse Order Picking Using an SAP Mobile Inventory Solution

-As picking is the most labor-intensive warehouse activity, typically occupying more than half of all staff, it forms a large percentage of warehouse costs.
+As picking is the most labor-intensive warehouse activity, typically occupying more than half of all staff, optimizing picking processes can lead to significant cost savings and improved employee satisfaction.
 Picking is also the primary interface between the warehouse and the customer.
 It can have a big impact on their operations if the customer receives the wrong product or picking is delayed.

 An efficient picking operation depends on several components working effectively together: people, process, warehouse layout, equipment, data, and technology.
 Let’s take a quick look at each of these areas.